Mountain Rescue is a voluntary organisation helping hillgoers in need.

 Communications Equipment Development

 Recently support from local companies has permitted the installation of a new radio communication system in the area, giving a more complete area coverage and eliminating many communication black spots, allowing individual team members to speak to each other with greater clarity and reliability.
-The team are thankful for support recieved from the following companies:
+The team are thankful for support received from the following companies: